CameronBeneteau/LineFollowingRobot/README.md

 ### Arduino_Robot_Code.ino
 Next was to integrate our individual component programs into a final program to be used by the robot.

-One thing we kept in mind during the development of this this final self-driving algorithm was its time-critical aspect.
-As this is a real-time system, we wanted to make sure decisions were performed quicky and efficiently.
+One thing we kept in mind during the development of this final self-driving algorithm was its time-critical aspect.
+As this is a real-time system, we wanted to make sure decisions were performed quickly and efficiently.
 The faster our robot can make its movement decisions, the overall better it will be.

-Therefore, we avoided any types of algorithms with long runtimes, large space complexities and advanced data structures (also because they weren’t needed for this application).
-This process mainly came down to adding if/else statements to each components program to decide which movement decision would be made based on the current information being seen through the sensors.
+Therefore, we avoided any types of algorithms with long runtimes, large space complexities, and advanced data structures (also because they weren’t needed for this application).
+This process mainly came down to adding if/else statements to each component's program to decide which movement decision would be made based on the current information being seen through the sensors.

 For example, if our left QTR sensor reading suddenly became very high (between 800 and 1000) we knew this means the robot has just detected the black line and is possibly drifting too far to the right.
 In this case, our algorithm would speed up the right servo motor, turning the robot left, until both QTR sensors were seeing white (0 to 200) again.